murex/cdbc/Readme.md

 We have built upon the previous work of Johan Anhofer published as [N3886: A proposal to add a Database Access Layer to the Standard Library](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n3886.pdf "N3886 draft"), amended it on some parts and completed it mainly on SQL dialect abstraction.
 We plan to write and submit a draft proposal to the C++ normalization committee.

+*We are currently open sourcing the library.
+We plan to finish this before mid October.*

 ## Documentation

 Here a very simple bootstrap example to perform a simple select on a `SQLite` in-memory database.